 Kinematic Posture Control

-To enhance the MX-5’s Jinba Ittai connection, Mazda has come up with Kinematic Posture Control (KPC), a new technology developed exclusively for the MX-5.
+To enhance the MX-5’s Jinba Ittai connection, Mazda has developed Kinematic Posture Control (KPC) technology which can be found on the Mazda MX-5 and Mazda CX-60.
 The system recognises a difference in speeds between the back wheels while cornering, lightly applying the brakes on the inner wheel.
-This prevents lift, enhancing the characteristics of the MX-5’s rear multi-link suspension and supressing body roll.
+This prevents lift, enhancing the characteristics of the MX-5’s rear multi-link suspension and suppressing body roll.
 In short, KPC stabilises the car, especially during hard cornering with high G-forces and on rough roads, making the MX-5’s already legendary handling that much better while also improving comfort.
-KPC, which adds no weight whatsoever to the car, is standard equipment on all 2022 MX-5s.
+KPC, which adds no weight whatsoever to the car, is standard equipment on all 2023 MX-5s.